RosettaCommons/demos/public/peptide_specificity_using_FlexPepBind/HDAC8/README.md

 peptide.list  : list of peptide sequence to the the FlexPepBind protocol on.
-It contains both the substrates and the non-substrates activity      : percent deacetylation of the peptides listed in peptide.list file resfile       : threading instruction (see more on resfile at https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/d1/d97/resfiles.html) minimization_flags : file containing list of flags for running FlexPepDock minimization constraints.cst : list of constraints used during the minimization
+It contains both the substrates and the non-substrates activity      : percent deacetylation of the peptides listed in peptide.list file resfile       : threading instruction (see more on resfile at https://www.rosettacommons.org/manuals/archive/rosetta3.5_user_guide/d1/d97/resfiles.html) fixbb_flags   : file containing list of flags for peptide threading minimization_flags : file containing list of flags for running FlexPepDock minimization constraints.cst : list of constraints used during the minimization